 You will sometimes see the huge white sheep guarding dog known as a Patou (Great Pyrenees).
 Be aware that despite their very appealing appearance, like giant golden retrievers, they are extremely protective of their flocks and it’s rare but not unknown for them to bite when approached, especially around sheep.
 You should always be cautious around them, and give them and their flocks a wide berth – they are not pets!

 NB There are plenty of trails that are fine to enjoy with your own dog, but they are not allowed in the nature reserve which forms much of the south side of Chamonix, and you can be fined heavily for taking one there, so look out for warning signs.

 There are always families enjoying these walks, however parents should be vigilant as there are some steep dropoffs.

-For smaller children, the flat valley bottom is ideal for pushchairs but none of the higher walks are accessible – however, child carriers can be rented at Snell sports in Chamonix.
+For smaller children, the flat valley bottom is ideal for pushchairs but few of the higher walks are accessible.
+In theory you can trundle around near the lift stations of course but not all of them will allow pushchairs.
+There does seem to be some inconsistency in how this is enforced so worth checking if you want to try.
+NB However, child carriers can be rented at Snell sports in Chamonix.
 Check that the altitude is suitable for the child’s age – the BMC have a useful paper on children at altitude.